IG-Group/swagger-search/README.md

 If no field is specified, all of them will be used.

+#### Swagger UI and proxy

+For each service, Swagger Search will try to find if that service comes with its own Swagger UI.

+If it does, Swagger Search will use that UI when you click on a search result for that particular service.

+If it does not, Swagger Search will use its own Swagger UI and a proxy to forward the requests.

+Note that this proxy is very naive, so do not expose it outside your trusted network as it does not do any validations.

 ## Run it

 First you need to create a configuration file.
-Look at the [example](/example/swagger.config.edn), which contains all the configuration options.
+Look at the [example](examples/swagger.config.edn), which contains all the configuration options.

 #### Docker